tushar-1728/Fine_Techniques/README.md

 2) Solving 8L, 5L, 3L jug problem using state-space-search and back tracking.
 3) Finding the second largest element in array of integers of length = 2^n using stepanova binary counter as data structure and tournament technique as algorithm.
 4) Insertion, deletion, perorder and postorder traversal of persistent binary search tree.
+5) Becoming bitwise wise and performing sorting of integers in O(n) time complexity.